mox17/visual-reqm2-electron/README.md

 While the graph is beingn calculated a "WORKING" status is shown in the options bar.
 This happens in a worker thread, so selection criteria can be updated while this is going on.

-It is possible to enable "auto-update" regardless of the size of the graph, but responsiveness may suffer when many nodes need to be rendered.
+It is possible to use "auto-update" regardless of the size of the graph, but responsiveness may suffer when many nodes need to be rendered.

-When a suitably small graph has been defined though selections and/or exclusions, it is a good idea to enable "auto-update".
+When a suitably small graph has been defined though selections and/or exclusions, it is a good idea to re-enable "auto-update".

 ### Comparing oreqm files